Sharon S. Oselin

 Fax: (951) 827-3330

-Sharon is an Associate Professor of Sociology, the Associate Director of the Presley Center for Crime and Justice Studies, Affiliated faculty of the Labor Studies Program, and a member of the UC Consortium on Social Science and Law.
-She earned her PhD from UC Irvine and is a past fellow of the American Association of University Women.
+Sharon S. Oselin is an Associate Professor of Sociology and Public Policy (Cooperating), the Academic Director of the Presley Center of Crime and Justice Studies, and Affiliated Faculty of the Labor Studies Program.
+She earned her Ph.D. from UC Irvine and is a past fellow of the American Association of University Women.

 Oselin, Sharon S. 2018.
 “Challenging Stigma: Identity Work among Male Sex Workers in a Recovery Program.”
 Sociological Perspectives 61(2): 240-256.